 - 1 - 2 tbsp honey (Optional**)

-- In a small bowl, whisk together all the ingredients for the sauce.
+- In a small bowl, whisk together the ingredients for the sauce - coconut aminos, water, sesame oil, rice vinegar, cashew butter, red pepper flakes, honey (if using any).
 Set aside.

 - Using "saute" mode, heat up 1 - 2 tbsp oil in an instant pot.
 Add onion and garlic, saute until fragrant.
-Add Chicken cubes (add more oil if needed).
-Flip a couple times until the chicken is slightly browned on the outside.
+Add additional 1 - 2 oil if needed ( I used extra 2 - 3 tbsp oil to prevent the chicken from sticking) then add chicken cubes.
+Flip a couple of times until the chicken is slightly browned on the outside. ***

-- Turn off the instant pot, stir the sauce, and make sure the chicken is evenly coated.
+- Turn off the saute mode on instant pot, stir the sauce, cashew, and ginger.
+Make sure the chicken is evenly coated.

-- Cover set the valve to “sealing” and cook on high pressure for 10 minutes.
+- Cover and set the valve to “sealing” and cook on high pressure for 10 minutes.

-- Serve with rice or cauliflower rice for Whole30 option, stir-fried vegetables, a sprinkle of chopped scallion.
+- Serve with rice or cauliflower rice for Whole30 option, stir-fried vegetables, a sprinkle of chopped scallion, and the toasted cashews on top.

 - *Coconut amino itself is salty, so take that into consideration when you salt the chicken.